Floflis/docs-source/docs/flofliscentral.md

 ## Introduction

+**Note**: this documentation is yet a draft, as Floflis Substratum/Base isn't available yet.

 Floflis Central is the heart of the actual Floflis.

 This is more than a simple control panel/settings app; the app never thought to be a need on daily use.